-- Financial Services: Companies that engage in financial service transactions such as banking, credit cards and investment services. - Real Estate Development: Companies that provide commercial real estate property and services. - Business Services: Companies that provide business-to-business products and services. - Healthcare: Companies and industries such as pharmaceuticals, healthcare services, contracting services, hospitals, medical devices, medical equipment, etc. - Media: Companies that provide print, broadcast, cable, satellite and web-based information and entertainment content. - Travel & Leisure: Companies that provide transportation and recreational services. - Retailers: Companies that sell retail products and services through traditional stores, catalogues, telemarketing, and web-sites.
+- Financial Services: Companies that engage in financial service transactions such as banking, credit cards and investment services. - Real Estate Development: Companies that provide commercial real estate property and services. - D Business Services: Companies that provide business-to-business products and services. - Healthcare: Companies and industries such as pharmaceuticals, healthcare services, contracting services, hospitals, medical devices, medical equipment, etc. - Media: Companies that provide print, broadcast, cable, satellite and web-based information and entertainment content. - Travel & Leisure: Companies that provide transportation and recreational services. - Retailers: Companies that sell retail products and services through traditional stores, catalogues, telemarketing, and web-sites.

 The Global Portfolio may invest indirectly in bitcoin through the Grayscale Bitcoin Trust and through other pooled investment vehicles that provide exposure to crypto assets.
 Certain of these vehicles may not be registered under the 1940 Act and do not receive the protections of the 1940 Act.
-The Global Portfolio will not invest directly in Bitcoin or other crypto assets.
-Grayscale Bitcoin Trust is one of the first spot Bitcoin ETFs in the U.S. It enables investors to gain exposure to bitcoin in the form of a security while avoiding the challenges of buying, storing, and safekeeping bitcoin, directly.
-Bitcoins are a type of crypto assets that are not issued by a government, bank or central organization.
-Bitcoins exist on the Bitcoin Network that hosts the Blockchain.
-Bitcoins have no physical existence beyond the record of transactions on the Blockchain.
-The Grayscale Bitcoin Trust invests principally in bitcoins.
+The Global Portfolio will not invest directly in bitcoin or other crypto assets.
+The Grayscale Bitcoin Trust is a Bitcoin ETF that enables investors to gain exposure to bitcoin in the form of a security while avoiding the challenges of buying, storing, and safekeeping bitcoin, directly.
+Bitcoin is a type of crypto asset and is not issued by a government, bank or central organization.
+Bitcoin exists on the Bitcoin Network that hosts the Bitcoin Blockchain.
+The Grayscale Bitcoin Trust invests principally in bitcoin.
 The Global Portfolio may also invest in other pooled investment vehicles that provide exposure to the spot price of crypto assets.
 For example, the Global Portfolio may invest in the Grayscale Ethereum Classic Trust.